 Richard Moss is an environmental attorney.
 He is a San Francisco native and nephew of Lev and Frances Shorr.
 Richard has had a life-long interest in music and is a devotee of chamber music and music of the 20th century.
 As a child, he came to hear concerts at Community Music Center.

 David Swartz is a Senior Vice President at Merrill Lynch.
 David previously served on the Board of Directors of Raphael House, a non-profit organization that provides services for homeless families in San Francisco.
 He also served for many years on the UCSF Foundation Investment Committee and was a Board member of the Sarasota Opera.
 David graduated from the University of Florida where he received his B.S. degree in Journalism and his MBA.
 As an undergraduate student, David played percussion in the University’s symphonic and marching bands.
 He currently is a drummer in a local rock cover band.

-Diana Whitehead spent 28 years of her career as a telecommunications manager, retiring as CIO of SBC (now ATT).
-She was also an executive of an internet start-up and a telecommunications and information technology consultant.
-She is chair-elect of the Institute On Aging and the 2nd Vice President of the Salesian Boys and Girls Club.
+Diana Whitehead spent 30 years in the telecommunications and technology services industries.
+In addition to the Community Music Center, she serves on the boards of the Institute On Aging and the Salesian Boys and Girls Club.
 Diana enjoyed her music lessons as a child and has been a season ticket holder for the SF Symphony for over 30 years.